 There are always two sides to every story, but, man, this doesn't seem fair.
 At all.

 A former two-star recruit from Statesville High School, Hoffman became the first true freshman to start at center in Coastal Carolina history and started every game in each of his first two seasons.

-If Ohio State’s Justin Fields and Miami’s Tate Martell can play immediately because they were buried on depth charts, Virginia Tech transfer Brock Hoffman should be able to play because he moved closer to home to be around his mother more.
-It’s clear as day.
+Look, if Ohio State's Justin Fields and Miami's Tate Martell can play immediately because they were buried on depth charts, Virginia Tech offensive lineman Brock Hoffman should be able to play because he moved closer to home to be around his mother more.
+It's clear as day.

 According to The Roanoke Times, the Hoffman family did everything they could.
 They even provided documentation that Stephanie was "still suffering from facial paralysis, hearing loss, and impaired eyesight" after surgery on the non-cancerous brain tumor.

 The NCAA, and the NCAA process, is a joke.
 It takes a pretty spineless group to not see this is legitimate.
 They let unhappy players just take their ball and go somewhere else for no consequence, while Hoffman is forced to sit out one season because the timing of his transfer this offseason didn't stack up.